Are Corporate VPNs Really on the Way Out?

 The VPN Castle Comes Under Siege

-These developments exposed a core problem with VPNs: if one is compromised, the whole network is at risk.
+Aside from new technologies making VPNS less relevant, they had (and have) a fundamental security weakness: if one is compromised, the whole network is at risk.
 VPNs are part of a security paradigm commonly described as “castle-and-moat.”
 It’s a model built around the idea of a private company network, protected from the internet at large by firewalls, IDS tools, and VPNs.
-Cloudflare describes the security model like this:
+Cloudflare describes the security model like this: “Imagine an organization’s network as a castle and the network perimeter as a moat.
+Once the drawbridge is lowered and someone crosses it, they have free rein inside the castle grounds.”

 Forward-thinking security practitioners wanted multiple choke points to stop threats, not a single entry/exit.
 And the explosion of cloud apps enabled that–each had its own authentication process to control access, and even if one employee’s credentials were compromised on a single app, the others weren’t at risk.
 (That was the theory, anyway.
-In reality, poor password hygiene created its own security problems, and led to the rise of SSO.)
+In reality, poor password hygiene created its own security problems, and led to the rise of SSO and MFA.)
 Companies, specifically startups, faced a fork in the road: adopt an existing and tested security technology or lean into a burgeoning one that was still being figured out.
 But they didn’t all choose the same path.

 Enter Zero Trust

-“…a security framework based on the belief that every user, device, and IP address accessing a resource is a threat until proven otherwise.
+Okta describes Zero Trust as: “…a security framework based on the belief that every user, device, and IP address accessing a resource is a threat until proven otherwise.
 Under the concept of ‘never trust, always verify,’ it requires that security teams implement strict access controls and verify anything that tries to connect to an enterprise’s network.”
+Clearly, this approach to security is at odds with VPNs, where all users within a given network are treated as equally “trusted” as soon as they authenticate.

+In 2014, Google unveiled its BeyondCorp initiative, and Zero Trust gained credibility as one of the biggest tech companies in the world decided it was good enough to protect them.
 But not everyone was eager to embrace this shift, recalls Meller.
 “Really smart security people couldn’t quite wrap their head around it.
 You get stuck in your ways and you’re like, ‘No, VPN is how we’ve been doing it since the 90s, this is how we’re going to continue doing it.’”
-But that mentality hasn’t kept up with the times.
+But that mentality wouldn’t play for much longer.
 “The threat landscape has really changed.
 You have to deal with insider threats or people who can get access to these VPNs and then they can wreak havoc,” says Meller.

 Increasingly, startups started to circumvent VPNs altogether.
 The model shifted away from on-premises servers, closed networks, and office buildings, and toward SaaS applications, cloud hosted infrastructure, and remote work.
 “The reason we don’t use/have need for a VPN, is due to the fact we don’t have any self-hosted tools, software or servers and have a very IT literate team,” says Josh Barber, a Digital Specialist at 5874 Commerce.